Mandy Greenfield: Early life

 Greenfield grew up in Miami.
-She attended New World School of the Arts, and Yale University.
+She attended high school at New World School of the Arts before attending Yale University.

 Career

 Early career

-From 1998 until 2001, Greenfield was the Producer of the Blue Light Theater Company where she produced several premieres, including Darko Tresnjak’s Princess Turandot (which subsequently ran at The Westport Country Playhouse) and Daniel Goldfarb's Adam Baum and the Jew Movie starring Ron Leibman, which won the 1999-2000 Newsday Oppenheimer Award for Best New York Debut.
+From 1998 until 2001, Greenfield was the Producer of the Blue Light Theater Company where she produced several premieres, including Darko Tresnjak's Princess Turandot (which subsequently ran at the Westport Country Playhouse) and Daniel Goldfarb's Adam Baum and the Jew Movie starring Ron Leibman, which won the 1999–2000 Newsday Oppenheimer Award for Best New York Debut.
 She also produced works for Blue Light by Jessica Goldberg, Helen Edmundson and Philip Ridley.

 Manhattan Theatre Club

 Greenfield worked at Manhattan Theatre Club from 2003 to 2014, and served as MTC's Artistic Producer from 2011 to 2014.
 She produced shows at both The Samuel J. Friedman Theatre on Broadway and New York City Center off-Broadway.
-Notable productions include Benjamin Scheuer’s The Lion, Tarell Alvin McCraney’s Choir Boy, Nell Benjamin's The Explorer's Club, Julia Jordan and Juliana Nash's Murder Ballad, Matthew Lopez’s The Whipping Man, David Lindsay-Abaire's Good People, Rabbit Hole, Lynn Nottage’s Ruined, Theresa Rebeck’s Mauritius, and John Patrick Shanley’s Doubt.
+Notable productions include Benjamin Scheuer's The Lion, Tarell Alvin McCraney's Choir Boy, Nell Benjamin's The Explorer's Club, Julia Jordan and Juliana Nash's Murder Ballad, Matthew Lopez's The Whipping Man, David Lindsay-Abaire's Good People, Rabbit Hole, Lynn Nottage’s Ruined, Theresa Rebeck’s Mauritius, and John Patrick Shanley’s Doubt.

 In 2006, Greenfield’s essay "First-Person Singular: Female Writers Embrace the One-Person Play," appeared in Women Writing Plays: three decades of the Susan Smith Blackburn Prize, published by the University of Texas Press.

 She was a judge of The Susan Smith Blackburn Prize in 2012 and 2013.